Coarse Ricci curvature of weighted Riemannian manifolds: Application to random geometric graphs

-\begin{remark} The interpretation of these properties is that on the event $\Omega_n$ the random graph covers $B_{\delta_n Q}(x_0)$ in a way that allows to extend the graph distance to a distance on the manifold that closely approximates the original Riemannian distance with high probability.
+\begin{remark} \begin{itemize} \item The interpretation of the properties in \cref{approximating-properties} is that on the event $\Omega_n$ the random graph covers $B_{\delta_n Q}(x_0)$ in a way that allows to extend the graph distance to a distance on the manifold that closely approximates the original Riemannian distance with high probability. \item $Q$ can be interpreted as a localization scalar and can be an arbitrary finite number.
+For $Q >3$ it ensures in particular that if $z_1,z_2 \in B_{\delta_n}(x_0) \cup B_{\delta_n}(\exp_{x_0}(\delta_n v))$ then the geodesic connecting $z_1$ with $z_2$ lies in $B_{Q\delta_n}(x_0)$ by the triangle inequality, i.e. any point on the connecting geodesic lies in the "region of good approximation". \end{itemize}